glycoinfo/WURCS/index.md

 ## Acknowledgements

-This work has been supported by National Bioscience Database Center (NBDC) of Japan Science and Technology Agency (JST).
+This work has been supported by NBDC of Japan Science and Technology Agency (JST).